junxit/us-congress-bills-114/metadata.md

 - 2016-09-06 — Mr. Harper moved to suspend the rules and pass the bill.
 - 2016-09-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5043)
 - 2016-09-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5043)
+- 2016-09-07 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.